48 hours in wintry Utrecht

 16:00 – See the city from the top

 After an inspiring museum visit, wander back to the city centre.
 Time for some more culture at Utrecht’s most iconic spot: the Dom Tower and Dom Square.
 At 112 metres, the Dom Tower is the tallest church tower in the Netherlands.
-As dusk falls and the Christmas lights begin to sparkle, watch the city glow below.
+As dusk falls and the city lights begin to sparkle, watch the city glow below.
 Don’t forget to visit the gothic Dom Church, the medieval monastery corridor and peaceful Pandhof gardens.
 And before you head off, pop into Winkel van Utrecht for a small souvenir.

 18:30 – Dinner at Union House